The President Can Proclaim National Monuments

 The political strategies and tactics of Alice Paul and the NWP became a blueprint for civil rights organizations and activities throughout the 20th century.

 Are These National Monuments Political Maneuvers?

 Since the inception of the Antiquities Act in 1906, it has been used by 16 presidents to protect unique natural and historic places in America.
 President Obama has the distinction of using the Act more than any other president.
 This has led to questions about his motives.
 He has proclaimed several national monuments that are criticized as being a means to gain votes from special interest groups for the Democratic party.
-The monuments mentioned here are victims of that finger pointing.
+The monuments mentioned here are victims of that finger-pointing.

-Are President Obama's intentions purely political or is he following the creed of the National Park Service to provide all Americans a national park experience that is relevant to them?
+Are President Obama's intentions purely political or is he following the creed of the National Park Service to provide all Americans with a national park experience that is relevant to them?

-Recent Presidents who Have Used the Antiquities Act
+Recent Presidents Who Have Used the Antiquities Act